-Of course, street art is pretty to look at, but Mural Arts Philadelphia creates street art that not only transforms the wall it appears on, but also changes lives.
+Street art is pretty to look at, but Mural Arts Philadelphia creates artwork that not only transforms the wall it appears on but also changes lives.
 They have the largest collection of collaborative artwork in the world – there are over 4100 pieces!

 Note: This post contains affiliate links, please see disclosure below for more information.

 - My Favorite Philadelphia Murals

 - Logistics for the Philadelphia Mural Tour

 - Is it Worth Doing a Street Art Tour in Philadelphia?

 - Expert Tips for the Philadelphia Mural Mile Walking Tour